elcarimay/OPIC/Interview.md

 After this class, I go to my sleeping son.
 Whenever I saw him, my wife always told me that please don't wake him up.
-Because if I keep an eye on him, I will call your son without thinking.
+Because if I keep an eye on him, I will call my son without thinking.
 Then my son wakes up and I get scolded by my wife.
 That is my daily life and habit.
 It doesn't fix well.
 I'm a fool for my son.
 As long as my son studies hard, it will be great.